 The Company's operating segments are determined based on the financial information reviewed by its chief operating decision maker ("CODM") i.e. the Chief Executive Officer ("CEO"), and the basis upon which the CEO makes resource allocation decisions and assesses the performance of the Company's segments.
 The Company evaluates the operating performance of its segments based on financial measures such as net revenue, cost of revenue, and gross profit.
-Given the nature of the digital marketing solutions business, the amount of assets does not provide meaningful insight into the operating performance of the Company's assets is not subject to segment allocation and total assets is not included within the disclosure of the Company's segment financial information.
+Given the nature of the digital marketing solutions business, the amount of assets does not provide meaningful insight into the operating performance of the Company.
+As a result, the amount of the Company's assets is not subject to segment allocation and total assets is not included within the disclosure of the Company's segment financial information.